Custom Fields

 Custom fields support, using the custom_fields object, enables you to create your own fields on top of the pre-defined ones (name, state, label and icon).
 This is an advanced feature which leverages (if you require it) the CSS Grid.

-Custom fields also support embeded cards, see example below.
+Custom fields also support embedded cards, see example below.

-Each custom field supports its own styling config, the name needs to match between both objects needs to match:
+Each custom field supports its own styling config, the name needs to match between both objects:

 type: custom:button-card